YuvrajPSThakur/Quantum-Computing-Simulator/README.md

-# qcsimfinal
+# Quantum Computing Simulator

-A new Flutter application.
+A new Flutter application which demonstrate the working of Quantum bits and Gates using a Puzzle game.

 ## Getting Started